Andree37/rlld/README.md

 docker-compose -f docker-compose.yaml up
 ```

-It runs the server containing the static frontend files and a database.

-Access `http://localhost:8080` on your browser and enjoy the app.
+Access `http://localhost:8080` on your browser and enjoy the api.

 ### Test the App
 To run some *pristine* unit tests do: